luisnomad/HowTo-SetupBlogAndSocialMediaForFree/README.md

 IFTTT has brought a whole new way of doing things.
 It "makes the Internet work for you" (I think this was their marketing pitch when they started).
 Now it has evolved a lot, and you can even connect your twitter activity to your home's lights.
 It's just crazy.

 But anyway, I hope you understand now that having a lot of Social Media accounts does not mean a lot of work, because you can set it all up to almost work on its own thanks to IFTTT.

+*** Before you start...

+Before you start, a small pause here.
+Your username.
+It's not abolutely vital but highly recommended that you use the same username for all accounts you are about to create.
+Especially when the service or tool creates an accessible profile for you.
+Having hte same username not only avoids the problem of remembering how to log yourself into the service, it also helps building your brand and keeps you "findable".

+So, choose your username wisely, and, if possible, make it similar (or same than) your website URL.
+For example, I use "luisnomad" everywhere, so if you want to find me in a certain Social Network, you probably will just by using my unique "handle".
+Or if you google ["luisnomad"](https://www.google.com/?q=luisnomad&gws_rd=cr&ei=d9rJVfvVDob3UpzBrMgH#safe=off&q=luisnomad), you'll see everything (public) about me.
+Your username is your main keyword.

+Okay, let's proceed!

+*** Set up your IFTTT account